flash62au/EngineDriver_Home/docs/about/index.rst

 At the moment there are only a few of us doing any work on |ed|, so things happen when they happen.

-See `Support & Contact <../contact/index.html>`_ if you are having problems or wish to make a suggestion.
+See the :doc:`/contact/index` page if you are having problems or wish to make a suggestion.

 Alternates to Engine Driver
 ---------------------------